 In 1981 she returned to the US, joining the international law firm Baker & McKenzie as an associate, specialising in labour, anti-trust, and mergers and acquisitions (M&A).

-Eighteen years later, she became the first female chairman of the firm.
+Eighteen years later, she became the first female chair of the firm.

 Ms Lagarde was appointed France's trade minister in 2005 and, under her watch, French exports reached record levels.